59xa/reconnect-mod-reloaded/README.md

 ## Dependencies and Incompatibilities
 - There are currently no incompatibilities seen with this mod at the moment.
-- This mod requires the Fabric API to function properly.
+- This mod no longer requires the Fabric API to function properly.
+  -- This in return finally allows support for Quilt modloader clients!

 ## Known issues
 - N/A